4 min read | Published: June 22, 2026

 Alice – Invests for 45 years

-When it comes to understanding the power of compounding, one of the best - and easy-to-use - tools is the Rule of 72.2 It’s a way to estimate the time it will take for an investment to double when it earns a fixed annual return rate.
+When it comes to understanding the power of compounding, one of the most commonly used tool is the Rule of 72.4 It’s a way to estimate the time it will take for an investment to double when it earns a fixed annual return rate.

-All you need to do is divide 72 by the annual rate of return.
-The answer is the number of years it will take for your money to double.
+The rule states that you divide 72 by the annual rate of return.
+The answer is the number estimated years it will take for your money to double.

 For example, let's say you have an investment with an annual interest rate of 6%.
 By applying the Rule of 72, you divide 72 by 6, which equals 12.
 This means that it would take approximately 12 years for your investment to double in value at a 6% interest rate.